clefourrier/clefourrier.github.io/03_outreach.md

 I have been mentoring high school girls since Aug 2020 (via Animaths).

 #### Speed meetings to talk about STEM with teenage girls
-- 2021, Jan: Girls, maths and computer science: a luminous equation  @Online
+- For "Girls, maths and computer science: a luminous equation" (Jan 2021, @Online - Aug 2020, @Online - May 2020, @Sorbonne)
-- 2020, Dec: Young Women Mathematicians and Computer Scientists Days @ENS/Online
-- 2020, Oct: Young Women Mathematicians and Computer Scientists Days @InriaParis/Online
-- 2020, Aug: Girls and maths: a luminous equation @Online
-- 2020, May: Girls and maths: a luminous equation @Sorbonne
-- 2019, Oct: Young Women Mathematicians and Computer Scientists Days @InriaParis
+- For "Young Women Mathematicians and Computer Scientists Days"  (Dec 2020, @ENS Paris/Online - Oct 2020, @Inria Paris/Online - Oct 2019, @Inria Paris)
-- 2019, Aug: Highschool girl students summer school @ESPCI

-#### Programming introduction (Python)
-- 2019, Aug: Highschool girls students summer school @ESPCI ([Event description](https://www.espci.fr/fr/actualites/2019/lyceennes-une-ecole-d-ete-juste-pour-vous))

 ### Popularization
 - 2021, Mar (Article): Wrote the [featured article](https://www.js2-sciences.com/je-science-donc-j-ecris#mars-2021) for  **[Je science donc je suis](https://www.js2-sciences.com/)**, an online science popularization journal, on language models and text generation (French)
 - 2021, Mar (Talk): "AI and language: on what, how, what for?" - Mathematics week @Académie de Paris
 - 2020, Jan (Interactive discussion): "Life as a software engineer" - Engineers in the classroom @Lycée Jean Moulin
+- 2019, Aug (Talk): "Engineers in CS, from software to research" - Highschool girl students summer school @ESPCI